connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 post-order: left -> right -> root
 ```

-The way that I remember this is that the prefix (i.e. pre, in, post) defines the position of `root` in between `left -> right`.
+The way that I remember this is that the prefix (i.e. pre, in, post) give the position of `root` in between `left -> right`.
 In other words, pre-order traversal has the root at the start, in-order in the middle, and post-order at the end.
 Left always comes before right.

 Pre-order traversal is useful when you're searching for a particular element in a BST, you are copying the tree, or if you want to visit the root nodes before visiting the leaf nodes.